igoldny/NotOKCupid/README.md

 ![Alt text](/app/assets/images/browse_page.png)

 The main page of the project, where users are directed after log in, is the browse page.
 On this page, users are displayed their matches.
 They can set a distance to search users by, as well as a sorting method.
-The page opens with matches sorted by match percentage, but users can also choose to sort by username and age.  **Please disregard the pictures of young people in the screenshot, as they are just random seeds pulled from the internet!**  Users must, in fact, be over 18 years old to sign up.
+The page opens with matches sorted by match percentage, but users can also choose to sort by username and age.

 ## Future Directions for the Project